lgiordani/cabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

 Read [this page](http://flask.pocoo.org/docs/latest/config/) to know more about Flask configuration parameters.

 Now we need a function that initialises the Flask application ([documentation](http://flask.pocoo.org/docs/latest/patterns/appfactories/)), configures it, and registers the blueprints ([documentation](http://flask.pocoo.org/docs/latest/blueprints/)).
-The file `rentomatic/app.py` contains the following code
+The file `rentomatic/app.py` contains the following code, which is an app factory

 ``` python
 from flask import Flask